DanWahlin/express-convention-routes/readme.md

 * `npm install`
 * `npm start`

 I originally got the idea from ASP.NET MVC (as well as other MVC frameworks)and KrakenJS (http://krakenjs.com).
-These frameworks automate the process of creating routes so I wanted to do something similar with `express-convention-router`.
+These frameworks automate the process of creating routes so I wanted to do something similar with `express-convention-routes`.